ARSFI/cms-mqtt-broker/README.md

 * Configurable relay destination(s)
 * ~~Configuration stored in MySQL database (no local config files)~~
   * ~~See cms-database repo~~
+* Capable of filtering messages forwarded to other MQTT brokers
+  * Use subscribe format as part remote broker configuration (multiples)

 # Notes
 * Possibly use MQTTNet library
 * Existing CMS Service Manager program will control using System.ServiceProcess